Imre Kozma: Biography

 On 13 August 1989, after celebrating his Sunday Mass, he was asked by the consul of West Germany in Budapest to help accommodate and take care of the East German refugees, who were flooding into Hungary and thus, paralysing the embassy’s work.
 Kozma agreed to that without the slightest hesitation.
-As he said it later: "A medieval interpretation of the church has come to life again: Shelter".
+He later stated: "A medieval interpretation of the church has come to life again: Shelter".
 Refugees from East Germany were accommodated by the Parish in Zugliget from 14 August.
 That very evening nearly a thousand people were sheltered but the following months a series of new sanctuaries provided for almost 48,600 people altogether.
 The consulate of West Germany even moved to the garden of the parish for a time, to issue West German travel documents to the refugees – a politically highly delicate and dangerous act, made possible only by the chaotic situation in mid-1989.
-These events captured the attention of the leadership of East Germany as well; a list of 101 people was compiled of people they were planning to take to the International Court of Justice, with Imre Kozma in the lead, for helping those who violated the laws of "Sovereign East Germany".
+These events captured the attention of the leadership of East Germany as well; a list of 101 people was compiled, to be taken to the International Court of Justice, with Imre Kozma in the lead, for helping those who violated the laws of "Sovereign East Germany".

 The Hungarian Charity Service of the Order of Malta was facing another humanitarian crisis in December, at the time of the Romanian revolution; then they gathered twenty-two truckloads of donations and transported them to Transylvania.
-At the time of the Yugoslav Wars in the 1990s Father Kozma managed to convince the Serbian commander of Vukovar to let those elderly and young, who were trapped in the city, to flee to Hungary.
-Since then, the Charity service has built a countrywide network and it is one of the biggest charity services of Hungary.
+At the time of the Yugoslav Wars in the 1990s Father Kozma managed to convince the Serbian commander of Vukovar to let the elderly and young, who were trapped in the city, to flee to Hungary.
+Since then, the charity service has built a countrywide network and is one of the biggest charity services of Hungary.
 Kozma joined the Order of Brothers Hospitallers of Saint John of God ("Barmherzige Brüder"), taking his vows in 1999; later he became the preceptor in Budapest.
 He arranged the reintroduction of the Order in Hungary and successfully reclaimed their hospitals in Vác and Budapest in 2000.